GooRF/place-paths/README.md

 # Place - Paths

 ## What is it?
-Place Paths is an r/place clone that, instead of having individual pixels allows using mathematical equations to draw lines like on a graph.
+Place Paths is an r/place clone, but on the globe.
+Your location determines where you can draw.